A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Location: 524 St. John’s Road East, Port Dover

-Getaway for a glamping adventure in the heart of Essex County wine country on the coast of Lake Erie.
+Get away for a glamping adventure in the heart of Essex County wine country, on the coast of Lake Erie.

 Minimum age requirement of 18.
+Operates year-round.

 Location: 225 County Road 50 East, Harrow

-Texas Longhorn Guest Ranch, Strathroy
+Texas Longhorn Guest Ranch

-Cozy up in a glamping-style covered wagon with a queen bed, lovely linens and a covered porch at this adults-only ranch retreat.
+Snuggle up in a glamping-style covered wagon with a queen bed, lovely linens and a covered porch at this adults-only ranch retreat.

 Enjoy fresh coffee or tea before breakfast and hearty ranch-style meals.
-Chill out poolside and toast marshmallows over your private firepit.
+Chill out poolside and toast marshmallows over your private fire pit.

 Guests must be 30+ years of age.
 No pets allowed.